ffrankies/gopipeline/README.md

 At first, I figured the best way to organize would be to copy [what the devs of golang did](https://github.com/golang/tools).
 However, that repo is fundamentally different from ours.
 They were building a collection of tools - we're building just the one.
 So, the end result currently looks like this:

 The main gopipeline code goes into the root directory of the project.
 Master and Worker will be treated as subpackages, saved in the `$root/master/` and `$root/worker` directories.
+All code that is used by both master and worker, or isn't directly related to either of them, should go in the `$root/internal/[internalpackage]` directory.
+Currently, I just have `$root/internal/common/`, and I doubt we'll need anything more than that.
+At least for the time being.

+(The packages in the `internal` directory can only be imported from within this library)

 ## Spec